zarusz/SlimCluster/README.md

     cfg.AddRaftConsensus(opts =>
     {
         opts.NodeCount = 3;
+        // Can set a different log serializer, by default ISerializer is used (in our setup its JSON)
+        // opts.LogSerializerType = typeof(JsonSerializer);
     });

-    // Protocol messages will be serialized using JSON cfg.AddJsonSerialization();
+    // Protocol messages (and logs/commands) will be serialized using JSON cfg.AddJsonSerialization();

     // Cluster state will saved into the local json file in between node restarts